itbdelaboprogramming/follower/README.md

 ``` bash
 roslaunch follower follower.launch
 ```
-Launch the node by run this command in terminal (for testing camera).
+Launch the node by run this command in terminal (for camera and logic test).
 ``` bash
 roslaunch follower debug.launch
 ```